-Keep Your Recovery on Track This Thanksgiving
+Keep Your Addiction Recovery on Track

-For those who are in recovery, the Thanksgiving holidays aren’t all fun and games.
+For those who are in addiction recovery, the Thanksgiving holidays aren’t all fun and games.
 While it can be encouraging to spend time with loved ones, it can also be stressful.
 That, combined with the easy access to alcohol, sometimes makes relapse a big concern.
 The good news is, there are steps you can take to protect your sobriety and keep your recovery on track—truly enjoying the holiday season, in the process.

 Protecting Your Sobriety This Thanksgiving

 Know your triggers.
 Are there people, places, or activities that cause your stress levels to rise?
-Or that you know to be relapse triggers?
+Or that you know to relapse triggers?
 Know what these things are, and make plans to avoid them as best you can.

 Take time for yourself.
-You want to be with people, and to avoid isolation, but it’s okay if you set aside some down time to be alone and recharge your batteries.
+You want to be with people and to avoid isolation, but it’s okay if you set aside some down time to be alone and recharge your batteries.

 Find a buddy.
 Is there someone in your family who doesn’t drink—or who, like you, is in recovery?
 Seek out this person and stick with them through holiday parties and gatherings.